 The Minimum Wage is Increasing

-The Fair Work Commission livestreamed the Annual Wage Review earlier than expected, outlining the 2023 minimum wage rates on the 2nd of June.
+On Monday 3 June 2024, The Fair Work Commission announced the Annual Wage Review and outlined the new minimum wage increase.

 The decision will directly affect the pay packets of over 2.6 million Australians (approximately 1 in 4 workers), who receive either the minimum wage or an award wage.